 - A. Employees are expected to maintain the minimum qualifications of the position and be qualified to perform their job duties. - B. The City agrees to provide training or the opportunity for training in achieving and maintaining certifications required to maintain minimum position qualifications.
 The City will make on duty training available for the minimum number of hours mandated by the state of Kansas for EMS recertification on an annual basis.
 The City will provide all mandatory recertification hours and will be responsible for all costs and/or fees associated with such recertification offered through the City.
 National certifications for Hazmat Tech and Structural Collapse, or any other certifications which qualify for additional pay, will not be subject to this section. - C. Specialty employees who fail to maintain certifications required to perform their job assignment may be returned to their previously held suppression rank at the currently applicable pay rate for such rank.
 Employees on long term sick, injury, or military leave will be provided adequate opportunity to obtain/restore certifications required for the position. - D. Employees who fail to maintain Kansas EMT-B certification will be terminated.
-Any employee hired after January 1, 2020, who possesses certification as a Kansas Certified Paramedic (p"Paramedic") and who is approved by Management to work as a pParamedic, or any employee who obtains paramedic certification after January 1, 2020, and who is approved by Management to work as a paramedic, shall be required to maintain the certification or be subject to termination.
-The requirement to maintain paramedic certification or be subject to termination as applicable in this subsection D shall be in effect and remain in force until superseded and replaced by a subsequent agreement but no later than January 31, 2022 unless otherwise agreed by the parties in writing.
+Any employee hired after January 1, 2020, who possesses certification as a

+Kansas Certified Paramedic ("Paramedic") and who is approved by Management to work as a Paramedic, or any employee who obtains paramedic certification after January 1, 2020, and who is approved by Management to work as a paramedic, shall be required to maintain certification.
 Any employee hired after January 1, 2022, who possesses certification as a Kansas Certified Advanced Emergency Technician ("AEMT") and who is approved by Management to work as an AEMT, or any employee who obtains AEMT certification after January 1, 2022, and who is approved by Management to work as an AEMT, shall be required to maintain certification.